suyingke2004/doge/README.md

    - Switch between Chinese and English interfaces
    - Generate content in both languages with appropriate prompts

+8. **User Registration and Authentication**:
+   - New user registration with unique username and email
+   - Secure password storage with hashing
+   - Access tokens for authenticated API access

 ## Tech Stack

 - **Language**: Python 3.11